Where has Trump suggested sending troops? In cities run by Democratic mayors

 Washington, D.C.

-On August 11, Trump sent hundreds of Guard members to the streets of D.C. after declaring a "crime emergency" in the nation's capital.
+On Aug.
+11, Trump sent hundreds of National Guard members to the streets of D.C. after declaring a "crime emergency" in the nation's capital.
 The president also took control of the city's Metropolitan Police Department for about 30 days.
-The moves came despite city data showing that violent crime had dropped to a 30-year-low last year.
+The moves came despite city data showing that violent crime had dropped to a 30-year low last year.

-Over the past two months, the Guard, which includes out-of-state troops, has been seen patrolling train stations and low-crime areas.
-Guard members have also been tasked with beautification efforts, like collecting trash, spreading mulch and fence painting.
+Over the past two months, the guard, which includes out-of-state troops, has been seen patrolling train stations and low-crime areas.
+Guard members have also been tasked with beautification efforts, like collecting trash, spreading mulch and painting fences.
 They have also packaged thousands of pounds of food.

 California